programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 Your image may take a while to process.
 IIIF Workbench must process the image file, generate [tiles](https://perma.cc/JT3T-UM3A), upload to GitHub, and publish to the web.
 You can view the progress at the bottom of the image box.
 While you wait, you may navigate to other pages but do not close the Workbench tab.

 When image processing is complete, you should see a thumbnail version appear in a box in IIIF Workbench.
-The image filename will appear underneath, along with a link to an `info.json` manifest file.
-For all IIIF images and manifests, the `info.json` is a [JavaScript Object Notation (JSON)](https://perma.cc/QE24-666K) file that contains the information needed for the IIIF APIs to process and serve the IIIF image to the web.
+The image filename will appear underneath, along with a link to an `info.json` file.
+The `info.json` is a [JavaScript Object Notation (JSON)](https://perma.cc/QE24-666K) file that contains the information needed for the IIIF APIs to process and serve the IIIF image to the web.
 The box for each image in IIIF Workbench will also display a hyperlink to the hosted image in your GitHub repository.
 You can view all downloaded image files in your project GitHub repository as well.

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-03.png" alt="The Images dashboard of the IIIF Workbench web interface.
 In a small box, processed image of a cat resting on a blanket, with the caption 'camilla,' and links to 'info.json' and 'Full image' below." caption="Figure 3.
 The resulting processed image in the IIIF Workbench.
 The info.json link is the info.json URI and the Full image link is the image URI." %}